sahver/BlogspotMediaDownloader/README.md

-# BlogspotImageDownloader
+# BlogspotMediaDownloader
-Downloads all the images on a blogspot blog
+Downloads all the images and embedded or linked youtube videos on a blogspot blog

-Usage: python BlogspotImageDownloader.py https://someblog.bloggyblog.blog ./images
+Usage: python BlogspotMediaDownloader.py https://someblog.bloggyblog.blog ./media

-Requires Python 3 and BeautifulSoup 4
+Requires Python 3 and BeautifulSoup 4 and pytube

 Install BeautifulSoup at https://www.crummy.com/software/BeautifulSoup/